isabella-janssen/openshift-enhancements/enhancements/machine-config/machine-config-node.md

 ## Motivation

-The MCO manages node upgrades but since we do not own the object or store much of their data in other ways, much of what occurs during an upgrade is simply a black box operation that we currently report as "Updating" or "Updated".
+The MCO manages node upgrades, but since we do not own the `Node` object or store much of their data in other ways, much of what occurs during an upgrade is simply a black box operation that we currently report as "Updating" or "Updated".
 Users can debug into a specific node or look into the node spec for some of this information, but most of it simply lives in the MCO code rather than in data structures.
 We want to put these abstract "phases" of node operations, as triggered by the MCO, into a concrete data structure.

 This feature is more tied to MCO procedures than the state reporting of the MachineConfigPool (MCP).
-We are designing this to fill the gap between what the MCP currently reports and what is actually happening in the MCO pertaining to Node updates.
+We are designing this to fill the gap between what the MCP currently reports and what is actually happening in the MCO pertaining to node updates.
 One can view this as an API tied to MCO procedures.
 However, these objects are a way to track node update status and, since the MCO owns the update code, it just so happens that a lot of these actions are tied to the MCO.

 ### User Stories